laviniaflorentina/Tutorials/ArtificialNeuralNets/README.md

 </div>

 **Artificial Intelligence (AI)** is a domain in Computer Science.
 Considering the field of applience, AI has the following branches:
-- **Natural Language Processing (NLP)** (for text applications: _text summarization, machine translation,_ etc.),
+- **Natural Language Processing (NLP)** (for text applications, such as: _text summarization, machine translation,_ etc.),
-- **Computer Vision (CV)** (for images/videos applications: _object detection, pattern recognition,_ etc.)
+- **Computer Vision (CV)** (for images/videos applications, such as: _object detection, pattern recognition,_ etc.)
-- **Automated Speech Recognision (ASR)** (for audio applications: _speech-to-text, sound generation,_ etc.).
+- **Automated Speech Recognision (ASR)** (for audio applications, such as: _speech-to-text, sound generation,_ etc.).

 In these AI fields the code is _dynamic_ and able to _learn by itself_, “observing” (word substitute for “applying mathematical magic beasts”) other similar situations.
 Those special types of codes are named Artificial Neural Networks.
 They aim to keep up with this ever-changing world by self-adapting and learning on the fly.

-In order to understand the AI concepts you need distinguish between its goals and its techniques.
+In order to understand the AI concepts you need to distinguish between its goals and its techniques:

-On the one hand, AI has a set of **goals** that represent what the AI system can do.
+- AI has a set of **goals** that represent what the AI system can do.
 Some of those goals include: _object recognition, object manipulation, classifying documents,_ and so on.

-On the other hand, AI uses some programming **techniques** (algorithms) in order to achieve its goals.
+- AI uses some programming **techniques** (algorithms) in order to achieve its goals.
 Some of those techniques include: _data pre-processing, statistical & probabilities methods, mathematical optimizations,_ and so on.

 If you want to apply some of the exciting models that creates false images or videos of celebrities or drive self-driving cars, or if you just wonder about what Artificial Inteligence is about, you might find this repository useful.